How do Qantas Frequent Flyer credit cards work?

-A Qantas credit card allows you to earn Qantas Points for each dollar you spend using the card.
-These points are then added to your Qantas Frequent Flyer account and you can redeem them for rewards like flights, upgrades and shopping.
+A Qantas credit card allows you to earn Qantas Points for each dollar you spend on certain goods and services when using the card.
+These points are then added to your Qantas Frequent Flyer account, where you can redeem them for rewards like flights, travel upgrades and shopping.

 You’ll need to be a Qantas Frequent Flyer member to earn Qantas Points.
-If you are not already a member, some cards offer complimentary membership.
+If you’re not already a member, some cards offer complimentary membership.
+As Qantas isn’t a credit card provider itself, Qantas Frequent Flyer linked credit cards are typically provided by different financial institutions, like the ones in the table above.

 • Do you pay your closing credit card balance in full each month?
-Interest rates on frequent flyer credit cards are often around 20% p.a.
+Interest rates on frequent flyer credit cards are often around 20% p.a or more, which is considerably higher than non-rewards credit cards.

 • Do you want to earn points to redeem for flights or flight upgrades?